-This causes irreversible damage to their red blood vessels and causes a syndrome called ‘methaemaglobinaemia’ where the tongue and gums turn chocolate brown and this, together with liver damage, is very sadly invariably fatal.
+This causes irreversible damage to their red blood vessels and causes a syndrome called ‘methaemaglobinaemia’ where the tongue and gums turn chocolate brown and this, together with liver damage, is often fatal.

-Many over the counter medications contain paracetamol so it’s best practice to make sure your cat cannot access any human medicines in the house.
+Many over-the-counter pain medications contain paracetamol so it’s best practice to make sure your cat cannot access any human medicines in the house.

 Medicines that contain paracetamol include some cold and flu remedies, liquid medication such as Calpol.
 Paracetamol even has a different name in America, where it is called Acetaminophen.

 What medication can I use to treat cat pain?